jiyorude/avant/README.md

 <br/>

 ### Installation
-Avant can be installed and/or used in three different ways.
-The user can run it as a standalone application (`.exe` - Windows / `.app` - MacOS), clone the repository and run the algorithm with `python avant.py` or install avant as a `PyPi` package and run it from the command line.
+Avant can be installed and/or used in two different ways.
+The user can install avant as a `PyPi` package and run it from the command line, or clone the repository and run the algorithm with `python avant.py`.
 The end result will be the same across both ways.

-##### Running avant as a standalone application
-Running avant as a standalone application is the easiest and fastest way for most users as it does not require any additional setup or downloads.
-Download the latest executable from the `release` section and open the file.

-##### Checklist before Cloning or PyPi
-If you decide to run the algorithm from the command line with either the PyPi build or by cloning the repository, please ensure that you are at least running `Python 3.8`, have `pip` installed and that Python has been set up correctly.
+Please ensure that you are at least running `Python 3.8`, have `pip` installed and that Python has been set up correctly.
 Please follow the following steps underneath before cloning the repository or installing the PyPi package.

 - Open a new terminal window and type `python` followed by a ENTER/RETURN.
 The command line should return your current Python version.
 If `python` does not work, try `python3` (sometimes works for MacOS users) or check your System variables and paths (Windows), otherwise consult the Python documentation if you are experiencing issues.
 - If it returns `Python 3.8` or higher and if you have installed Python from the [Official Python Website](https://www.python.org/downloads/), `pip` will be automatically installed as well.
 If your Python version is lower, you will need to update your version of Python first by downloading a more recent version from the Python foundation website.